 Medical Assistant Instructor Tasks

-Implement and evaluate daily lesson plans for students to include scheduled activities and hands on training.
+- Implement and evaluate daily lesson plans for students to include scheduled activities and hands on training.

-Prepare final grades at the end of each term to update student records and transcripts.
+- Prepare final grades at the end of each term to update student records and transcripts.

-Maintain student attendance and grades in accordance with established policies.
+- Maintain student attendance and grades in accordance with established policies.

-Evaluate the performance of students regarding achievements in curriculum and activities and make necessary provisions to meet learning needs.
+- Evaluate the performance of students regarding achievements in curriculum and activities and make necessary provisions to meet learning needs.

-Deliver pre-planned instructional material to achieve specific objectives based upon student need and established curriculum.
+- Deliver pre-planned instructional material to achieve specific objectives based upon student need and established curriculum.